eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.hierarchy.query.table.multilevel.singletable.md

 ## Database Schema

 The cube defined in this example is based on only one tables.
-The Fact table contains a measures the name of the Town and the Country.
+The `Fact` table contains a measures the name of the `Town` and the `Country`.

 ```xml